 Calculate your Dublin budget: Dublin cost of living calculator

-- 12.5% corporate tax rate (one of Europe's lowest)
+- 12.5% corporate tax rate, one of Europe's lowest

-- English-speaking within the EU
+- English-speaking, inside the EU

-Tech Salaries in Dublin (2026)
+Tech salaries in Dublin (2026)

 | Role | Junior | Mid | Senior |